nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032933/README.md

 # problems / issues with zet cmd

-- annoying extra line breaks in related section of cards
-  - added when inserting references to cards automatically
-  - also not removed when deleting references
 - no support for one way links = not able to delete backlinks
   - they get reinserted
   - could save list of inserted ones to data file to never insert again